Will Mamdani raise property taxes?

 1. Executive Verdict

-- The City Council is solely responsible for approving any property tax increase.
+- City Council approval is critical; leadership opposes the property tax increase.

 Who Wins and Why